 Kristi House’s program to provide educational support, vocational training, jobs skills development, internships and career planning for girls overcoming sex trafficking is supported by a major grant from the U.S. Department of Justice, Office of Victims of Crime.
 Matching support is provided by The Children’s Trust, The Miami Foundation, The Batchelor Foundation, Regions, Ocean Reef Community Foundation, Kathleen Kennedy Foundation, Key Biscayne Women’s Giving Circle and other private donors.

 Kristi House’s Project GOLD—the first and longest-running program in large Miami-Dade County dedicated to child sex trafficking—operates the first and only Drop-In Centers in South Florida exclusively for girls overcoming trafficking.
 At the Drop-In Centers, girls receive restorative services, including case management, therapy, advocacy, transportation, and educational and recreational enrichment.

-Experience has demonstrated that in addition to wrap-around services, positive adults and a non-judgmental, trauma-informed, survivor-focused approach, girls need vocational training, job skills and career planning help them find paths to futures not involving trafficking.
+Experience has demonstrated that in addition to wrap-around services, positive adults and a non-judgmental, trauma-informed, survivor-focused approach, girls need education and employment assistance to help them find paths to futures not involving trafficking.

-Staff and community specialists bring vocational and career counseling experience to the program with a Faculty Team comprised of several highly experienced university researchers and community professionals providing project guidance to make a difference in girls’ futures.
-This program is building upon service to some 500 girls since Project GOLD began.
+Staff and community specialists bring vocational and career counseling experience to the program with guidance from highly experienced university researchers and community professionals likewise dedicated to making a difference in girls’ futures.
+This program is building upon service to some 600 girls since Project GOLD began.

-So far, 25 internships and jobs have been secured by girls participating in Bridges to the Future.
+In its first two years, 61 internships and jobs have been secured by girls participating in Bridges to the Future.

 We invite businesses and agencies in South Florida to join us in helping provide young women with on-the-job training and meaningful internships to help them forge their path out of trafficking.